mpyne-navy/ade-example/instructions/OPNAVINST 6110.1J.md

 into PRIMS within 30 days and all waivers are entered within 14 days of the completion of the command PFA cycle.
-        11. Initiate ADSEP processing within 14 days of the third or greater PFA failure in most recent 4-year period for all individuals, per references (e) and (f), unless a waiver of readiness has been approved by the echelon 3 commander.
+        11. Initiate ADSEP processing within 14 days of the second or greater PFA failure in most recent 3-year period for all individuals, per references (e) and (f), unless a waiver of readiness has been approved by the echelon 3 commander.
         12. Ensure compliance with reference (c) reporting